dbmi-bgm/cgap-annotations/docs/variants_sources.rst

 *Current version is v1.6*

-CADD SNV and indel files were downloaded from https://cadd-staging.kircherlab.bihealth.org/download
+CADD SNV and INDEL files were downloaded from https://cadd-staging.kircherlab.bihealth.org/download

 .. code-block:: bash